 The setting is the modest black-and-white Ricardo apartment.
 Actually, it’s technically just several shades of gray.
-Eight frenemies—Lucy Ricardo, Hannah Montana, Ethel Mertz, Jack Shepherd, Gob Bluth, George Costanza, Jerry Seinfeld, and the inimitable Cosmo Kramer—have gathered for the monthly meeting of their precious book club.
+Eight frenemies—Lucy Ricardo, Hannah Montana, Ethel Mertz, Jack Shephard, Gob Bluth, George Costanza, Jerry Seinfeld, and the inimitable Cosmo Kramer—have gathered for the monthly meeting of their precious book club.
 Because it was her birthday on August 6 and because she loves hosting stuff almost as much as breathing, they have allowed Lucy to both host the meeting and to choose the book to be discussed.
 For this evening’s club meeting, the book of discussion is Green Eggs and Ham by Dr. Seuss.

 Lucy Ricardo: Da-da-da-DA-ta-DAAA!
 Lucy Ricardo presents the Lucy Ricardo Show.
 Da-da-da-DA-ta-DAAA!
 Today we’re talking about a book that I love and hope you’ve all read and love like I do, Green Eggs and Ham.

 Hannah Montana: It’s a stupid book.
 I wanna sing!

 Lucy Ricardo: Oh…well…that’s not very nice.

 Hannah Montana: Don’t be hating on me.
 Hate just makes you ugly.
 Oops!
 Too late!

 Lucy: Oh…well…Gob, let’s start with you.

 Hannah Montana: But I just wanna sing.
 It’s magically magic.

 Lucy Ricardo: No, no one said anything about magic.
 (Leans over to Ethel.)
 Did anyone say anything about magic?